mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 $ git push --set-upstream origin sports-store-application-4

 ```
-- Switch to the main branch and do a merge according to changes from the sports-store-application-3 branch
+- Switch to the `main` branch and do a merge according to changes from the `sports-store-application-4` branch.

 ```
 $ git checkout main
 $ git merge sports-store-application-4
 ```
-- Push the changes from the local main branch to the remote branch
+- Push the changes from the local `main` branch to the remote branch.

 ```
 $ git push